Employee Handbook

 Anti-Harassment Policy

 Defines prohibited harassment conduct, provides multiple reporting channels, outlines the investigation process, and commits to protection against retaliation.
-A robust anti-harassment policy is essential for establishing the Faragher-Ellerth defense to vicarious liability for supervisor harassment.
+A strong anti-harassment policy is essential for establishing the Faragher-Ellerth defense to vicarious liability for supervisor harassment.

 Leave Policies